datstartup/ubuntuopenbox/lessons/course.md

 * Login manager: `lightdm`

-You can use `--no-install-recommends` flag to prevent unnecessary packages to be installed.
+You can use the `--no-install-recommends` flag to prevent unnecessary packages to be installed.
 ```
 sudo apt-get install lightdm lightdm-gtk-greeter --no-install-recommends
 ```
 For more information and instruction [https://wiki.archlinux.org/index.php/LightDM](https://wiki.archlinux.org/index.php/LightDM)

-* If you do not want to use login manager.
+* If you do not want to use a login manager.
 Just plainly entering username and password.
 Add some lines into ~/.profile file in your home folder:
 ```
 geany ~/.profile